MattBell1984/uk_delay_stats/README.txt

 This project will aim to discover if there is any difference in the impact of weather related events before the COVID pandemic and during.
+This is to support the creation of a blog post or linkedin status and show off a little of my new python skills.

 The delay statistics are pulled from: https://www.caa.co.uk/Data-and-analysis/UK-aviation-market/Flight-reliability/Datasets/UK-flight-punctuality-data/